-Approved adopters will be asked to be available for children from One Adoption in need of an adoption, after which they will be informed of and referred to the Regional Hub with their consent.
+Approved adopters will be asked to be available for children from One Adoption in need of an adoption, after which they will be given access to details of children nationally with an adoption plan via Linkmaker.

 They will also be informed of local support groups and training opportunities and be advised of their responsibility to maintain links with the adoption social worker and keep them informed of any significant changes in their situation.

 All approved adopters will be subject to Disclosure and Barring Service checks every 3 years.